openstack/ceilometer/doc/source/admin/telemetry-dynamic-pollster.rst

    executed serially, one after the other.
 Therefore, if the request hangs, all pollsters (including the non-dynamic ones) will stop executing.

+*  ``namespaces``: optional parameter.
+Defines the namespaces (running ceilometer instances) where the pollster will be instantiated.
+This parameter accepts a single string value or a list of strings.
+The default value is `central`.

 The complete YAML configuration to gather data from Magnum (that has been used as an example) is the following: